Farida Bedwei: Career

 Farida Bedwei began her career as a software developer at Soft Company Ltd (now known as the Softtribe), and moved from there to Rancard Solutions Ltd, where she progressed from the position of solutions analyst to Senior Software Architect from 2001 to 2010.

 At Rancard Solutions, she was responsible for the development and maintenance of mobility platforms.
 One of her achievements at Rancard Solutions include the development of a content management system for the Commission for Human Rights and Administrative Justice and PayBureau, an enterprise web-based payroll application for KPMG Accra to facilitate simultaneous management of payroll services for different companies.

-In 2010, Bedwei moved to G-Life Microfinance where she was responsible for designing and implementing new products and services.
-In April 2011, she left to set up her own company, Logiciel Ltd, Accra, Ghana, where she is the co-founder and chief technology officer.
-At Logiciel Ltd, she led the creation and successful implementation of gKudi, a web-based (cloud) banking software suite for the micro-finance industry, used by 130 micro-finance institutions nationwide.
+In 2010, Bedwei moved to G-Life Microfinance, where she was responsible for designing and implementing new products and services.
+In April 2011, she left to set up her own company, Logiciel Ltd., Accra, Ghana, where she is the co-founder and chief technology officer.
+At Logiciel Ltd., she led the creation and successful implementation of gKudi, a web-based (cloud) banking software suite for the micro-finance industry, used by 130 micro-finance institutions nationwide.

-In 2015, she authored her first book, a mini-autobiography titled: Definition of a miracle.
+In 2015, she authored her first book, a mini-autobiography titled The Definition of a Miracle.
 She has since received several awards and appointments including her appointment to the Board of Ghana's National Communication Authority.

 Farida also created a cerebral palsy superhero.
 Her comic character called Karmzah gets her power from her crutches that she has to use for her cerebral palsy.

+As of April 2022, Farida Bedwei holds the position of Principal Software Engineer at Microsoft, where she is involved in the development of Metaverse technologies.